 STI provides a reference chart for tank owners to follow, that indicates when tank components should be inspected.

 API recommendations are based on a tank’s life expectancy.
 For example, if degradation is found after five years, this data is used to calculate future timing.

 API 653 Frequency Protocols:

-- Routine In-Service Inspections – Conducted monthly by owner personnel knowledgeable in tank system and operation
+- Routine In-Service Inspections – Conducted monthly by owner personnel knowledgeable in-tank system and operation

-- External Inspections – Conducted every 5 years by an authorized API 653 inspector, while tank is in service, including ultrasonic thickness inspection
+- External Inspections – Conducted every 5 years by an authorized API 653 inspector, while the tank is in service, including ultrasonic thickness inspection

-- Internal Inspections – Calculated according the API 653, Section 6.4.2 (corrosion rate determination); performed by an authorized API 653 Inspector; while tank is out of service; including assessment of tank bottom condition
+- Internal Inspections – Calculated according to the API 653, Section 6.4.2 (corrosion rate determination); performed by an authorized API 653 Inspector; while the tank is out of service; including assessment of tank bottom condition

 - Initial Internal Inspections Intervals – 10 yrs. from initial service date, or based on Risk-Based Inspection (RBI) Assessment criteria